mdn/content/files/en-us/learn/html/introduction_to_html/getting_started/index.md

 > **Note:** You can also find this basic HTML template on the [MDN Learning Area GitHub repo](https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/getting-started/index.html).

 You can now open this file in a web browser to see what the rendered code looks like.
 Edit the code and refresh the browser to see what the result is.
-Initially the page looks like this:
+Initially, the page looks like this:

 ![A simple HTML page that says This is my page](template-screenshot.png)In this exercise, you can edit the code locally on your computer, as described previously, or you can edit it in the sample window below (the editable sample window represents just the contents of the {{htmlelement("body")}} element, in this case).
 Sharpen your skills by implementing the following tasks: